eastkite00/IST495/README.md

 1. [Installation]
 2. [Usage]
 3. [Contributing]
-4. [License]
-5. [Contact Information)
+4. [Contact Information)

 ## Installation
-1. Install the required libraries
+1. Install the required libraries (refer to Financial_News_Sentiment_Analysis.md)

 ## Usage

-Follow these steps to use the project and please refer to Financial_News_Sentiment_Analysis.md for detailed codes.
+Follow these steps to use the project (refer to Financial_News_Sentiment_Analysis.md for detailed codes)

 1. **Data Collection**